Indian Ocean slave trade: Muslim Indian Ocean slave trade

-Historian M. A. Shaban has argued that rebellion was not a slave revolt, but a revolt of blacks (zanj).
+Historian M. A. Shaban has argued that the rebellion was not a slave revolt, but a revolt of blacks (zanj).
 In his opinion, although a few runaway slaves did join the revolt, the majority of the participants were Arabs and free Zanj.
-If the revolt had been led by slaves, they would have lacked the necessary resources to combat the Abbasid government for as long as they did.
+He believes that if the revolt had been led by slaves, they would have lacked the necessary resources to combat the Abbasid government for as long as they did.

-In Somalia, the Bantu minorities are descended from Bantu groups that had settled in Southeast Africa after the initial expansion from Nigeria/Cameroon.
-To meet the demand for menial labor, Bantus from southeastern Africa captured by Somali slave traders were sold in cumulatively large numbers over the centuries to customers in Somalia and other areas in Northeast Africa and Asia.
-People captured locally during wars and raids were also sometimes enslaved by Somalis mostly of Oromo and Nilotic origin.
-However, the perception, capture, treatment and duties of both groups of slaves differed markedly.
+In Somalia, the Bantu minorities are descended from Bantu groups who had settled in Southeast Africa after the initial expansion from Nigeria/Cameroon.
+To meet the demand for menial labor, Bantus from Southeastern Africa captured by Somali slave traders were sold in cumulatively large numbers over the centuries to customers in Somalia and other areas in Northeast Africa and Asia.
+People captured locally during wars and raids, mostly of Oromo and Nilotic origin, were also sometimes enslaved by Somalis.
+However, the perception, capture, treatment and duties of these two groups of enslaved peoples differed markedly.

 From 1800 to 1890, between 25,000 and 50,000 Bantu slaves are thought to have been sold from the slave market of Zanzibar to the Somali coast.
-Most of the slaves were from the Majindo, Makua, Nyasa, Yao, Zalama, Zaramo and Zigua ethnic groups of Tanzania, Mozambique and Malawi.
+Most of the slaves were from the Majindo, Makua, Nyasa, Yao, Zalama, Zaramo, and Zigua ethnic groups of Tanzania, Mozambique and Malawi.
 Collectively, these Bantu groups are known as Mushunguli, which is a term taken from Mzigula, the Zigua tribe's word for "people" (the word holds multiple implied meanings including "worker", "foreigner", and "slave").

-During the second half of the 19th century and early 20th century, slaves shipped from Ethiopia had a high demand in the markets of the Arabian peninsula and elsewhere in the Middle East.
-They were mostly domestic servants, though some served as agricultural labourers, or as water carriers, herdsmen, seamen, camel drivers, porters, washerwomen, masons, shop assistants and cooks.
-The most fortunate of the men worked as the officials or bodyguards of the ruler and emirs, or as business managers for rich merchants.
-They enjoyed significant personal freedom and occasionally held slaves of their own.
-Besides European, Caucasian, Javanese and Chinese girls brought in from the Far East, "red" (non-black) Ethiopian young females were among the most valued concubines, some of whom became concubines of the elite and even mothers to rulers.
-The principal sources of these slaves, all of whom passed through Matamma, Massawa and Tadjoura on the Red Sea, were the southwestern parts of Ethiopia, in the Oromo and Sidama country.
-Both non-Muslims and Muslims in Southeast Asia during the end of the 19th century bought Japanese girls as slaves who were imported to the region by sea.
-However, the buying of Chinese girls in Singapore was forbidden for Muslims by a Batavia (Jakarta) based Arab Muslim Mufti, Usman bin Yahya in a fatwa because he ruled that in Islam it was illegal to buy free non-Muslims or marry non-Muslim slave girls during peace time from slave dealers and non-Muslims could only be enslaved and purchased during holy war (jihad).